aljylany/yukibot6059/replit.md

 - /start in private asks user to add bot to group as admin
 - All functionality integrated into text messages/commands instead of buttons
 - Fixed registration issues with user_required decorator
+- Added special response system for specific users with personalized greetings

 # System Architecture